Thermal Hall conductivity near field-suppressed magnetic order in a Kitaev-Heisenberg model

 We consider for concreteness a ferromagnetic (FM) Kitaev model with a competing antiferromagnetic (AFM) Heisenberg interaction ($J$-$K$ model), subjected to a Zeeman field along the $\mathbf{c} = (1,1,1)$ direction,

-where $\gamma = x, y, z$ denotes the bond dependent spin axis on honeycomb lattice.
+Here $\gamma = x, y, z$ denote the bond dependent spin axes on the honeycomb lattice.
 Thermal Hall conductivity of this model has recently been studied using spin wave approximations \cite{koyama2021field}.
-In the pure Kitaev model ($J/K=0$), there is a fairly large window of magnetic fields (e.g. $h_{\parallel \mathbf{c}} \gtrsim 0.02 K$) \cite{Kitaev_field_gap,Gohlke_dynamics_kitaev} where ITO is significantly degraded (see also S.M. for a similar signature in the topological entanglement entropy $\gamma(h)$) but interacting spin wave analysis \cite{mcclarty2018topological} shows that magnons are good quasiparticles for $h/K \gtrsim 1$ although not at significantly lower fields due to interaction broadening.
-Fields in the range $0.02 \lesssim h/K \lesssim 1$ thus constitute an interpolating region between the ITO and spin wave regimes not easily lending to quasiparticle-based analyses, and we focus on this window.
+In the Kitaev limit ($J/K=0$), there is a fairly large window of magnetic fields (e.g. $h_{\parallel \mathbf{c}} \gtrsim 0.02 K$) \cite{Kitaev_field_gap,Gohlke_dynamics_kitaev} where ITO is significantly degraded for a similar signature in the topological entanglement entropy $\gamma(h)$).
+Interacting spin wave analysis \cite{mcclarty2018topological} shows that magnons are good quasiparticles at high fields.
+Fields in the range $0.02 \lesssim h/K \lesssim 1$ constitute an interpolating region, and we focus on this window.
 Likewise for the spin density wave (SDW) ordered states of the $J$-$K$ model, we are interested in the range of magnetic fields starting from field-suppressed SDW to deeper in the spin-polarized phase, where the nature of excitations may be changing.

+Our main findings are as follows.
+In the Kitaev limit ($J/K=0$), at the lower end of our field range $h/K= 0.025,$ which lies on the boundary of the ITO phase, $\kappa_{xy}/T$ peaks close to the half-quantized value $\pi/12$ associated with the ITO phase (see Fig. \ref{fig:thermalhall}).
+With increasing $h$ as well as temperature $T,$ $\kappa_{xy}/T$ declines sharply and monotonously, reminiscent of vison fluctuation effects discussed recently \cite{guo2020gauge}.
+The fall of the peak height mirrors a similar sharp fall in the toplogical entanglement entropy $\gamma$ of the ground state beyond $h/K \approx 0.02,$ from the ITO value of $\ln 2$ for $0\leq h/K \lesssim 0.02.$ The small $\gamma$ for $h/K \gtrsim 0.1$ suggests the spinon approach might not be a good starting point at higher fields, and we compare with the spin-wave approximation here.
+We used the formalism developed in Refs. \cite{guo_thermal,kapustin_thermal,qin_phonon} and found qualitative agreement with our numerical results.